-So, what swaps can you make?
-We’ve rounded up 25+ of the best healthy meat alternatives and substitutes so you can keep on eating the same tasty meals you love.
+So, what should you be swapping in?
+I’ve rounded up 25+ of the best healthy plant proteins and meat alternatives, so you can keep on creating the meals you love without sacrificing flavor.

-Rather than mimicking meat dishes, such as steaks, sausages, and burgers, plant-based meat alternatives are generally plants and produce in their natural, unprocessed form, including plenty of leafy greens, pulses, nuts, seeds, and soy.
+Rather than mimicking meat products, such as steaks, sausages, burgers, or mince, these natural plant proteins include plenty of leafy greens, pulses, nuts, seeds, and soy.

-You can usually find lentils in the dry food or pantry aisle in your local grocery store, either canned in water, dry, or frozen (the most convenient option).
-If you opt for the canned version, it’s usually best to choose ones in unsalted water to cut down on sodium content too.
+You'll find them hanging out in the dry food or pantry aisle at your local grocery store.
+They come canned in water, dry, or even frozen (which I find the handiest).
+If you're going for the canned option, try to pick the ones in unsalted water, it's a smart way to keep your sodium levels in check.

 One of the best things about lentils is that they’re so versatile.
-You can buy them in various colors, all with slightly distinct flavors.
-Throw them into an aromatic curry, a shepherd’s pie, or (if you’re a little more creative) try making your own lentil burgers.
+They come in different colors, each with its own unique flavor.
+You can mix them into a tasty curry, chuck them into a shepherd's pie, or, if you're feeling particularly creative in the kitchen, try whipping up your own lentil burgers!

 Chickpeas are another perfect pantry staple.
 Although probably most well known as the main ingredient of hummus, chickpeas can be used in various ways.
 Think curries, burgers, falafel, and even brownies.